Making Habits Stick

 • Correctly changing methods is much easier than removing triggers.

-• Changing methods avoids the roller-coaster of a survival impulse.
+• Changing methods avoids the rollercoaster of a survival impulse.

-Changing methods has the added advantage of nuanced control over what you want:
+It also gives nuanced control over what you want:

 • Instead of smoking 4 cigarettes a day, smoke 3.